Mochimochi07/Go_BMOapp/README.md

 The BMO in the console really has some good frontend facial expressions and mouth.

 This is Just a part of an app of BMO and not the full part.

+I meant BMO that plays and emulates games.